Street trading policy 2021-24

 Relevant offences when determining suitability of an applicant for a street trading consent

-A street trading consent will not be granted unless three to five years have lapsed since a conviction for an offence that involves dishonesty, for example theft or fraud, or completion of any sentence imposed whichever is the later.
+A street trading consent will not be granted unless three to five years have lapsed since a conviction for an offence that involves dishonesty, for example theft or fraud, or completion of any sentence imposed whichever is later.

 If an applicant has been convicted for an offence for violence which involves loss of life, a street trading consent will not be granted.
-In other cases a street trading consent will not be granted unless three to 10 years have lapsed since a conviction for an offence relating to violence or completion of any sentence imposed whichever is the later.
+In other cases a street trading consent will not be granted unless three to 10 years have lapsed since a conviction for an offence relating to violence or completion of any sentence imposed whichever is later.

-A street trading consent will not be granted unless five to 10 years have lapsed since a conviction relating to the supply or importation of drugs or completion of any sentence imposed whichever is the later.
-A street trading consent will not be granted unless three to five years have lapsed since a conviction for an offence relating to the possession of drugs or completion of any sentence imposed whichever is the later.
+A street trading consent will not be granted unless five to 10 years have lapsed since a conviction relating to the supply or importation of drugs or completion of any sentence imposed whichever is later.
+A street trading consent will not be granted unless three to five years have lapsed since a conviction for an offence relating to the possession of drugs or completion of any sentence imposed whichever is later.

 Sexual and indecency offences